Collect Statistics in Teradata – Maintenance

 4. A triggered partial recollection specification:

-Based on the register table content (see above), one could define views that return all statistics considered old or missing as well as collection statement templates for selective recollection.
+Based on the register table content (see above), one could define views that return all statistics considered old or missing and collection statement templates for selective recollection.

 The tricky part here is to derive the current statistics collection state out of the dbc tables.